Traditional Yorkshire Parkin

 - 2/3 cups Black Treacle (can substitute dark molasses) **See NOTE about the quantity

-- 1/4 cup Golden Syrup (there is NO substitute, it is completely different in flavor than corn syrup)
+- 1/4 cup Golden Syrup (there is no substitute, the flavor is very different than corn syrup)

 - Homemade Golden Syrup (click link for recipe – it's very easy to make!)